 Regulations are coming, and wrangling your open source supply chain will be mandatory in 2023.
 Don’t worry, though!
 We’ve got your back.

-Join us Thursday, Feb.
-16 at 2 p.m.
-ET when Tidelift CEO and co-founder Donald Fischer details all these rules, regulations, and, most importantly, impending deadlines.
+In this webinar, Tidelift CEO and co-founder Donald Fischer details all these rules, regulations, and, most importantly, impending deadlines.
 He’s read all the documents we’ve listed above so you don’t have to—and he has some ideas on how to meet these deadlines.